The Judicial System

 Loading...

-Like other books in the Contemporary World Issues series, this volume comprises seven chapters.
-Chapter 1 presents the origins, development, and current characteristics of the American judicial system.
-Chapter 2 discusses problems and controversies orbiting around the U.S. justice system today.
-Chapter 3 features a wide-ranging collection of essays that examine and illuminate various aspects of the judicial system.
-Chapter 4 profiles influential organizations and people related to the justice system, and Chapter 5 offers relevant data and documents about U.S. courts.
-Chapter 6 is composed of an annotated list of important resources, while Chapter 7 offers a useful chronology of events.
+This book presents the origins, development, and current characteristics of the American judicial system; discusses problems and controversies orbiting around the U.S. justice system today; and features a wide-ranging collection of essays that examine and illuminate various aspects of the judicial system.
+Readers will have access to profiles of influential organizations and people, and the relevant data and documents about U.S. courts.

 The Judicial System